Writing NSERC Proposals: August 9 – 12, 2021

 Why a NSERC Writing Intensive Course?

-For many years, GCAC has offered courses on Writing NSERC Proposals to graduate students who are preparing to apply for Master’s or doctoral awards from the Natural Sciences and Engineering Research Council of Canada (NSERC).
+For many years, the Graduate Centre for Academic Communication (GCAC) has offered courses on Writing NSERC Proposals to graduate students who are preparing to apply for NSERC Master’s or doctoral awards.
 Good NSERC proposals are hard to write, and they are also hard to prepare during the busy beginning of term.
 The goal of this writing-intensive version of our NSERC course is to encourage students to devote concentrated time to writing their NSERC proposals before the business of term begins.

 What is the difference between GCAC’s regular NSERC course and the Writing Intensive version of the course?